ProverProject/prover-enterprise-public/doc/API.md

   10000 bytes (it's more than enough for all implemented requests).
 - "`415 Unsupported Media Type`" is used when content type is not `application/x-www-form-urlencoded`.
+- "`500 Internal Server Error`" is used when something unexpected happens during the request execution.

 All other errors are returned as JSON objects within "`200 OK`" HTTP responses.